kothagundlahari/nodeCommands/README.md

 ### sed
        node sed.js

- please check the file in 'files/text.js' before and after running "babel-node sed.js"
+ please check the file in 'files/text.js' before and after running "node sed.js"

  The contents in the 'files/text.js' will be changed to not contain "node".